 Perhaps my favorite thing about Sky Meadows State Park was how peaceful it was.
 The day we hiked we only saw one other couple hiking, and we were alone in the woods listening to the sounds of the forest all morning.
 I truly love hiking to waterfalls and popular routes in places like Shenandoah National Park, but the quiet peacefulness of this outing made for a different and enjoyable experience.

 Tour Mount Bleak House to see how a middle-class farm lived in the mid-1800s.
 The park offers nature programs in the spring, summer, and fall, including some festivals such as the Delaplane Strawberry Festival.
-Consider horseback riding, fishing, or primitive camping at Sky Meadows State Park.
+Consider horseback riding, bicycling, fishing, or primitive camping at Sky Meadows State Park.

 Good to Know